The Shorkie Tzu is a mix of the Shih Tzu and the Yorkshire Terrier.

 It’s really important for a Shorkie that life is interesting.
 A routine training regimen will prove boring fast, and slow their development because they’ll act up and lose interest.

-A simple way of doing this is simply changing where training for certain tricks or behaviour occurs.
+A simple way of doing this is simply changing where training for certain tricks or behavior occurs.
 At home one day, at the park the next, maybe a different room of the house the day after.

 The change of scenery alone will keep the experience fresh for your Shorkie.